CPLP Games: Medal table

-Medal table details

 Participating nations

 In the first edition, the nations that have participated are as follows:

 In Maputo 1997, Brazil entered the competition, but in Praia 2002 it did not participate.

 Luanda 2005 saw the return of Brazil.

 In 2008, the CPLP Games saw all the possible participating nations competing in Rio de Janeiro, after East Timor participated for the first time, plus Macau (PR China) that was invited to be present.

 Sports

-So far there are not any regulations concerning the list of sports that should be included in the Games schedule.

-However, in the 2008 edition the sports were:
+So far, there are no regulations specifying which sports must be included in the Games schedule.
+In the 2025 edition, the list of sports included: